Frequently Asked Questions about Railway Sleepers...

 2) 'GREEN' PRESSURE TREATMENT - the latest 'environmentally friendly' pressure treatment.

-3) UNTREATED - some tropical hardwoods are naturally long lasting, & hence need no treatment
+3) UNTREATED - some tropical hardwood railway sleepers are naturally long lasting, & hence need no treatment

 USED RAILWAY SLEEPERS are normally either